-NGC 180 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 180 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 180 - Spiral Galaxy in Pisces is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 180 - Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 180

 Celestial coordinates for the J2000 equinox of NGC 180 are provided in the following table:

 The simplified sky charts below show the position of NGC 180 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.